npmdoc-user/node-utility2/README.md

 #### todo
 - npm publish 2017.3.18
 - fix npmdoc on npmdoc
-- add package-listing to npmdoc
+- add package.json to npmdoc
 - use remote credentials
 - use github oauth - https://stackoverflow.com/questions/18027115/committing-via-travis-ci-failing
 - allow server-side stdout to be streamed to webapps